List of international call prefixes

-The following is a list of the international call prefixes of various countries that need to be dialled when placing an international telephone call.
-These prefixes are required when dialling from a landline.
-When calling from a GSM-compliant mobile phone (cell phone), only the symbol + before the country code may be used irrespective of where the telephone is used at that moment; the network operator provides the access codes automatically.
+International dialing prefixes are used when dialing international telephone calls by telephone users.
+These prefixes are typically required only when dialling from a landline, while in GSM-compliant mobile phone (cell phone) systems, the symbol + before the destination country code may be used irrespective of the location of the telephone when dialing.
+The network operator provides the access codes automatically.

 Countries by international prefix

-Countries using optional carrier selection code
+Countries using carrier selection codes

 The following is a non-exhaustive list of countries that optionally allow for carrier selection in addition to using the standard prefix listed in the preceding section.

 Historic international prefixes

 The following are international call prefixes that were used in various countries sometime in the past but are no longer used.